Jerusalem Mills in Harford County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 39° 27.786′ N, 76° 23.328′ W. Marker is in Jerusalem Mills, Maryland, in Harford County.
-Marker is on Jerusalem Road.
+Marker is on Jerusalem Road, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Kingsville MD 21087, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Jerusalem Mills (about 700 feet away, measured in a direct line); a different marker also named Harry Gilmor’s Raid (approx. one mile away); Franklinville (approx. one mile away); “Olney” (approx. 1.3 miles away); Saint John’s Parish (approx. 1.8 miles away); Ishmael Day’s House (approx. 2 miles away); The Sweathouse Road (approx. 3.1 miles away); Fork United Methodist Church (approx. 3.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Site of the Upper Jericho Saw Mill (about 700 feet away, measured in a direct line); Jerusalem Mills (about 700 feet away); Milestone (about 800 feet away); a different marker also named Harry Gilmor’s Raid (approx. one mile away); Franklinville (approx. one mile away); “Olney” (approx. 1.3 miles away); Saint John’s Parish (approx. 1.8 miles away); Ishmael Day’s House (approx. 2 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on November 17, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 996 times since then and 63 times this year.
-Last updated on August 28, 2014, by Allen C. Browne of Silver Spring, Maryland.
+This page was last revised on November 1, 2020.
+It was originally submitted on November 17, 2012.
+This page has been viewed 1,066 times since then and 10 times this year.
+Last updated on October 26, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2, 3, 4. submitted on November 17, 2012, by Don Morfe of Baltimore, Maryland.
-5, 6, 7. submitted on August 28, 2014, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.
+5, 6, 7. submitted on August 28, 2014, by Allen C. Browne of Silver Spring, Maryland. • J. Makali Bruton was the editor who published this page.